snahackathon/sh2014/README.md

     R --vanilla < features.R
     R --vanilla < baseline.R

-You may find baseline model ready for submission in `data/submit` directory.
+You may now find baseline prediction for the test dataset in `data/submit` directory.
+Of cause, it's only a baseline, so it doesn't pass threshold.

+Submit your predictions [on this page](http://sh2014.org/online/).
+And remember, sharing your code is prohibited by the rules of competition.

 Good luck!